upsiflu/learning-and-experimenting/A bundle of stories extending around me.md

   remainder of another story that traverses the current node. _Only available if there are more stories traversing the current node._ Cycles through them.

-### Data Persistence and Sharing (without user accounts)

-- **Shareable URLs**: Generate unique, cryptographically secure links that encode the state of a specific storygraph
-- **Local storage**: Enable authors to save work-in-progress to their device
-- **Export/Import**: Allow complete graphs to be exported as JSON/YAML files that can be shared and reimported
+## Related patterns

+- **Anonymous-first**: Let authors start writing publicly without authenticating them
+- **Offline-first**: Use local storage and import/export functionality so users don't need to go online as much
-- **QR code generation**: Create scannable codes for physical sharing of stories in community settings
+- **Afk-first**: Create scannable QR codes for physical sharing of stories in community settings, and export to PDF
-- **Time-limited access**: Consider expiring links for sensitive content after a certain period
+- **Shareable URLs**: Generate unique links that encode exactly one model
+- **p2p collaboration**: Let users work together without a central server in between
+- **Live presence**: Show where peers are right now, within the collaborative datastructure